-From the above, it could be seen that Nigeria takes development of GGW in its Sahel region very seriously and the purpose of this paper is to report on the development of GGW in the frontline desert threatened states of Nigeria which occupy some 43% of the land mass of the country in the far northern region.
-This area lies within the Sudano-Sahelian West Africa which stretches from Senegambia to Somalia in the East - a land mass located within Latitudes 10° to 14° N and Longitudes 3° and 14° east (Gadzama and Ayuba, 2016).
-They are collectively regarded as 'frontline states' because they mostly share common boundary with the Sahelian Niger Republic.
-Indeed the northern borders are all Sahelian environment (Figure 1, Table 1).
+From the above, it could be seen that Nigeria takes development of GGW in its Sahel region very seriously and the purpose of this paper is to report on the development of GGW in the frontline desert threatened states of Nigeria which occupy some 43 percent of the land mass of the country in the far northern region.
+This area lies within the Sudano-Sahelian West Africa which stretches from Senegambia to Somalia in the East - a land mass located within latitudes 10°-14° North and longitudes 3° and 14° east (Gadzama and Ayuba, 2016).
+They are collectively regarded as "frontline states" because they mostly share common boundary with the Sahelian Niger Republic.
+Indeed, the northern borders are all Sahelian environment (Figure 1 and Table I).
 This zone generally known as Sahelian zone of Nigeria is defined as an area that receives between 200 and 800 mm of rainfall per year.
-These States have a population in excess of 35 million people.
-The frontline states include Bauchi, Gombe, Borno, Yobe, Kano, Jigawa, Katsina, Sokoto, Zamfara, Kebbi and Adamawa (Figure 1).
+These states have a population in excess of 35 million people.
+The frontline states include Bauchi, Gombe, Borno, Yobe, Kano, Jigawa, Katsina, Sokoto, Zamfara, Kebbi and Adamawa (Table I)

 Desertification maps by FAO, WMO and UNESCO in 1977, show significant southward migration of Sahara desert.
-For it is known that the Sahara is moving southward at the rate of 0.6 km yearly; amounting to a loss of about 351,000 hec of both crop and rangeland to desertification each year (FGN, 2004; Gadzama, 1995; Tiffen and Mortimore, 2002; Winslow et al., 2004).
-This is evident in the sand dunes that have covered large expanse of agricultural farmlands, livestock grazing land with trees dying within the region and drying up of local oases (BNRCC, 2012).
-Between the period of 1976/1978 and 1993/1995, sand dunes increased by approximately 17% from 820 to 4830 km2 (FME, 2002).
-Some villages and major access roads have been buried under sand dunes in the extreme northern parts of Katsina, Sokoto, Jigawa, Borno and Yobe states.
-An example is the receding Lake Chad.
-Gully erosion, that hitherto was not a major threat, increased, threatening about 18,400 km2 (compared to only 122 km2 in 1976/1978) (FME, 2008; Musa et al., 2008).
+For it is known that the Sahara is moving southward at the rate of 0.6 km yearly; amounting to a loss of about 351,000 hectares of both crop and rangeland to desertification each year (Gadzama, 1995; Tiffen and Mortimore, 2002; Federal Government of Nigeria (FGN), 2004; Winslow et al., 2004).
+This is evident in the sand dunes that have covered large expanse of agricultural farmlands, livestock grazing land with trees dying within the region and drying up of local oases (Building Nigeria's Response to Climate Change, 2012).
+Between the period of 1976/1978 and 1993/1995, sand dunes increased by